 The picture above shows the jumper on an exposed circuit before it is fitted into the module frame.
 In most cases a drill hole is made in the frame to allow changing the jumper settings even on an encapsulated module.

-Any module plugged into a first-generation rack will work fine based on its on-board jumper address.
-That is because second-generation modules in an older rack can identify the older rack and default back to their on-board jumper address.
+Any module plugged into an SPI 1.0 rack will work based on its on-board jumper address since the SPI 1.0 chassis does not "offer" an address to the module.
+In this case SPI 2.0 modules as well will default to their on-board jumper address and behave like SPI 1.0 modules.
 Therefore it is advised to set the address jumper even for the newer modules.

-In these new racks every slot has a unique address implemented in the hardware, a number from 1 to 12 which corresponds to its location in the rack box.
-The back plane shows the slot numbers, easily visible from the front side.
+In these racks every slot has a unique address "suggested" by the rack chassis.
+The address is a number from 1 to 12 which corresponds to its location in the rack box.
+The back plane inside the rack box shows the slot numbers, easily visible from the front side.

-There are also more enhanced versions of the controller modules, which allow to read a rack identifier number back to the host PC.
+There are more enhanced versions of the controller modules, which allow to read a rack identifier number back to the host PC.
 The identifier number is settable by the user directly on the controller module via the same 4-pin jumper shown above.
 This jumper provides an "address" space of 0-15 for the rack address.
-Note that on the controller module this setting represents rack "address" and not a module address, since controller modules themselves are always given address 0.
+Note that on the controller module this setting represents the "address" of the entire rack and not the controller address, since controller modules themselves are always set to address 0.

 These enhanced controller modules are intended for set-ups which use multiple racks, helping the user identify the correct rack to control.
 Set-ups with multiple racks may be needed in case of exceeding the available 12 slots in a single rack or exceeding the battery capacity of a single rack (e,g, when using power-hungry modules such as S5k or D5b/D5c).
 It may also happen when separating DC/RF racks or isolated/non-isolated racks as part of the experimental set-up.